 Once we deploy, for many software engineers, the experimentation on the existing tends to drop off and onwards to the next set of features in the backlog.
 Product owners/managers typically collect feedback to help prioritize the next set of features.
-From a software engineering perspective this can feel a little “chicken or egg-ish” – without a feature actually deployed to get feedback, how do we if know we are on the mark?
+From a software engineering perspective this can feel a little “chicken or egg-ish” - without a feature actually deployed in a production environment to get feedback, how do we if know we are on the mark?

 Let’s illustrate this with an example.
 Customers are asking for an updated UI view for their dashboards; they want something that surfaces the most relevant information faster.
 Now that the product team has collected those requirements, it’s up to engineering to figure out how to best build it.
 There might be a few potential solutions: